FUTURE TO THE BACK?

 Footnote on the Taurus

 Circa the 2007 model year Ford replaced the Taurus with the 500.
-Apparently the marketing weenies decided that the new car was so much better that the the Taurus name was no longer appropriate.
+Apparently the marketing weenies decided that the new car was so much better that the Taurus name was no longer appropriate.
 But would people looking for a Taurus, due own experience or recommendation, connect to the new name?
-So the new boss decided to revert to the Taurus and Sable names (hopefully "Ford Taurus 500" to hint of a connection for anyone who'd read rave reviews of the model 500 and was eager to purchase one).
+So the new boss decided to revert to the Taurus and Sable names (instead of "Ford Taurus 500" to hint of a connection for anyone who'd read rave reviews of the model 500 and was eager to purchase one).

 No, I wouldn't assume all sales people are smart enough to communicate the similarities and differences if the potential purchaser did get as far as visiting the showroom.
 I know one shopper who to wanted to replace her Toyota Corona but was told that Toyota no longer made the model - but in plain view on the showroom floor was a car that had grown in size to what her old Corona was, the Corolla.
-She ended up buying a late-80s Chevrolet Nova which is really a Corolla made by the GM-Toyota joint venture factory in California - nothing like the old Nova in design or size or quality.
+She ended up elsewhere buying a late-80s Chevrolet Nova which is really a Corolla made by the GM-Toyota joint venture factory in California - nothing like the old Nova in design or size or quality.
 The Nova was purchased from a car rental company's lot - Toyota dealer management snoozed and lost that sale.
 (Recycling names when the vehicle is radically different in size is a favourite game of the old Detroit automobile companies, assured to confuse potential customers.
 So is changing names - the Corolla-based GM car was later called the Geo Prism or Passport whatever during GM's period of trying what later worked for Toyota: a different brand name.
 GM abandoned that approach - for example, its current little Korean-built car carries the Chevrolet brand name)

-(Never mind the number of Isuzu Troopers, Honda Pilots, Honda Elements, trendy Scion wagons, and assorted Jeep wagons on the road - square won't sell. ;-)
+(Never mind the number of Isuzu Troopers, Honda Pilots, Honda Elements, trendy Scion wagons, and assorted Jeep wagons on the road - "square won't sell". ;-)

 Can't Wait until last year